robofan45/navsight/README.md

 ## Disclaimer

-This system is designed as an assistive technology aid.
+This NavSight cane system is designed as an assistive technology aid.
 Users should:
 - Always use proper mobility training and techniques
 - Not rely solely on this system for navigation
 - Maintain awareness of surroundings
 - Follow local accessibility guidelines
 - Test thoroughly in safe environments before daily use

-The system is not a replacement for professional mobility training or traditional mobility aids.
+The NavSight cane is not a replacement for professional mobility training or traditional mobility aids.